Aerial Photographs

 Details:

-• Aerial Photos will be scanned at 600 dpi, unless requested otherwise;
+• Aerial Photos will be scanned at 600 dpi, unless requested otherwise

-• Usually completed in 3-4 business days (if ordered before 12 pm);
+• Usually completed in 3-4 business days (if ordered before 12 pm)

-• Digitized photos are sent via a secure Dropbox link;
+• Digitized photos are sent via a secure Dropbox link

 The costs for this service are:

-• The GIC Costs (click here for a pdf of current costs);
+• The GIC Costs (click here for a pdf of current costs)

-• Digitization fee of $50 for a “small site” (typically between 10 and 20 photos);
+• Digitization fee of $50 for a small site (approximately 20 photos)

-• Surcharge of $50 for 1200 dpi resolution.
+• Surcharge of $50 for 1200 dpi resolution